Watt Data

 Performance Notes

-• Output maintains exact 1:1 row correspondence with input
+• Output maintains exact 1:1 row correspondence with the requested input page

 Usage Examples